HimanshuMahajan-Hub/Admission_Prediction_ML_Project/README.md

 # Admission_Prediction_ML_Project
 Predict whether a student will be admitted to a university or not, using ML models.
+(Maximum Accuracy achieved: 92.05%)

 The dataset contains several parameters which are considered important during the application for Masters Programs.
 The parameters included: